UPDATED December 7, 2018

 Just as you need AdSense approval with AdSense, you must also apply and be approved with Media.net.

-Specifically, I use GumGum image overlay ads.
+Specifically, I used GumGum image overlay ads.
 These are ads that display banners at the bottom of images.
+I often consider putting their ads on my sites again, but I’m pretty maxed out right now and fear it would be overkill.

 My B2C niche sites are image-rich, so GumGum is a perfect ad network to add to the site.